1.6 Applying UDL Principles to Course Design

 Now that you have learned all about the three principles of UDL, try the following short quiz to review these concepts.

-As you get ready to integrate the three principles of UDL with your course design, it’s important to remember that UDL means putting student needs at the center and recognizing that these needs will differ between students and even within students in predictable ways.
+As you get ready to integrate the three principles of UDL with your course design, it’s important to remember that UDL means putting student needs at the centre and recognizing that these needs will differ between students and even within students in predictable ways.
 Explained by CAST‘s co-founder David Rose, applying the UDL principles to course design is like packing for a trip and considering the different types of weather and activities you’re likely to encounter.
 If you know you’re in for a few rainy days, best to throw in a jacket and some pants, along with the swimsuit and sunscreen.
 UDL just provides a system for approaching these predictable scenarios by “packing” the course with three kinds of options before you embark.

 Web Resources